patriciabialek/Luksus/Luksus/README.txt

 Finished the css for the index page.

 2023-10-13 1218:
-Completed the Create and Edit page.
+Completed the css for the Create and Edit page.

 2023-10-13 1241:
-Completed the Details and Delete page.
+Completed the css for the Details and Delete page.

 2023-10-13 1250:
 Run the program - no issues.